biemIslam/challenges-wk3/README.md

 2. **Click Shorten button:** When a user clicks this button, the app checks if the field is not empty and if url starts with any of step1 protocol.
 3. **Click url in the box below:** A box is automatically displayed to show generated shortened url App can be viewed at: https://remake-shortener.netlify.app

+## Task 2 is A Display Picture (DP) Generator built with HTML,CSS & JS.
+This app is used to generate a user's display picture with user's name.
+### How to Run:
+1. **Enter your name is the text field:**
+2. **Click "Select an image" button:** When a user clicks this button, a dialog box is shown to allows a user choose an image from their device photos.
+3. **Click "Generate Dp" button:** A Frame including user's uploaded image and name is generated App can be viewed at: